How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Sometimes the TCP/IP network protocol layers work against each other and create problems with your Internet.
 This error can occur even if you are using an Ethernet connection.
-Usually, you had Internet connection issues and decided to run the network Troubleshooter.
-Instead of fixing the error, the Troubleshooter tells you that your Wi-Fi doesn’t have a valid IP configuration.
+Usually, you have Internet connection issues and decide to run the network Troubleshooter.
+Instead of fixing the error, the Troubleshooter tells you that your WiFi doesn’t have a valid IP configuration.

-What Causes the WiFi Doesn’t Have a Valid IP Configuration?
+Common Reasons Why WiFi Doesn’t Have a Valid IP Configuration

 Fix #1: Reset the Router

-Sometimes a simple network reset is all that is needed to fix this error.
+Sometimes a simple network reset is all needed to fix this error.
 Shutting down your wireless network might do the trick.
-This will reset your connection, fix the IP address, restore the router to the best setting and hopefully fix the Wi-Fi doesn’t have a valid IP configuration error you are experiencing.
+This will reset your connection, fix the IP address, restore the router to the best setting, and hopefully fix the WiFi that doesn’t have a valid enough IP address configuration error you are experiencing.

 Step #1